leftlogic/remote-debug/README.md

 # Remote Debug

-Primary aim: to be able to send an alert to any target **without** the native debugger.
+Primary aim: to be able to send a custom command to any target **without** the native debugger via a terminal command.

+i.e. an alert or arbitrary DOM scripting command.

 ## Platforms